-We used CB Insights' Investor Mosaic to rank healthcare VCs.
+We used CB Insights' Investor Mosaic to rank healthcare venture capitalists.
 Orbimed Advisors, Alta Partners, and Versant Ventures topped the list.

-With a recent boom in healthcare IPOs, who are healthcare’s top institutional investors?
+With growth in healthcare IPOs, who are healthcare’s top institutional investors?
 Using our Investor Mosaic predictive algorithms, which consider factors such as past performance, network strength (who they know), selection aptitude and brand among other factors, we wanted to offer a statistical assessment.

 For this analysis, we looked at all VC and PE investors with investments in at least 10 healthcare companies since 2008 and where the firm made more than 50% of their investments in the healthcare sector.

 It is worth noting that due to this criteria of 50%+ of deals going to the healthcare industry, the focus of this analysis is on what can be considered mostly “pure-play” healthcare investors.
 Top-tier firms that are multi-sector (tech or energy + life sciences) were not considered.
 As a result, certain well-respected and successful life science investors such as as New Enterprise Associates, Atlas Ventures, Canaan Partners, Polaris Partners and Venrock among others were left out.